-UnitingCare Queensland recognises that some people while children in the care of the Uniting Church or former Methodist, Presbyterian and Congregational Churches, did not receive the care that they rightly deserved.
-The Uniting Church has expressed regret and sorrow to these children who suffered neglect and abuse while in institutional care provided by the Church and its agencies in the past.
+UnitingCare Queensland recognises that some children in the care of the Uniting Church or former Methodist, Presbyterian and Congregational Churches, did not receive the care that they rightly deserved.
+The Uniting Church has expressed regret and sorrow to these children who suffered neglect and abuse while in institutional care provided by the Church and its agencies.

-UnitingCare Queensland has a policy and process in place to respond to anyone who suffered abuse as a child while under the care of a Uniting Church community or health service and has been working with survivors over the years to offer hope and healing.
+UnitingCare Queensland has a Complaints of Past Child Abuse or Neglect Policy and Procedure to respond to anyone who was abused as a child while in the care of, or receiving services from, UnitingCare Queensland, or organisations which no longer exist but were community service organisations of the Uniting Church or its predecessors.
+UnitingCare Queensland and the Uniting Church work with survivors to offer hope and healing.

 Survivors of abuse, or those representing them, are encouraged to contact the Queensland Police Service and the UnitingCare Queensland Child Safe Contact Officer.

 Survivors of sexual abuse may be eligible for redress.
 The Uniting Church in Australia, Queensland Synod provides information at this link.

 Survivors of other types of abuse as a child may also be eligible for redress and can seek information from the UnitingCare Queensland Child Safe Contact Officer.